javier-bareno/michaelangelo/README.md

 ## Input

+The fromat of the XML input files is defined in examples/XML_in/request.dtd.
+See, for example, examples/XML_in/TiSiN_3L.xml The main elements of the XML request structure are:

+### meta
+Includes a series of elements to describe the final structure and the input bitmaps; including:
+* meta.strcuture.unit The unit of measure; e.g., pm, fm.
+* meta.structure.bounding-box The size of the volume to be filled with atoms.

+### bitmap

+### materials

+### bindings

 ## Output

 * **AtomList.toXMLfile(fnameout)** and XML file listing the type (element symbol) and position of each atom
 * **AtomList.toXYZ(fnameout)** an xyz file listing the type and position of each atom
 * **AtomList.toPOVRay(fnameout)** a file to #include in a POV-Ray scene, containing a list of PutAtom_xx_yy(x, y, z) macro calls, derived from calculated atom types and positions.
 Defining these macros in the POV-Ray scene allows the user to control how the amos will be rendered in the final POV-Ray image.

+## Examples
+You can find examples of input XML files and corresponding outputs in examples/XML_in and examples/XML_out, respectively.